Bas77/Bas77/README.md

 # Hi, I'm Sebastian 👋
 Welcome to my GitHub!
-I'm a Computer Science student passionate about frontend development, AI, and ACG culture.
+I'm a Computer Science student passionate about AI and ACG culture.

 ### Contact Me